Ancestor veneration in China: Definition

 According to Zhuo Xinping (2011), Chinese patriarchal religion and Confucianism complemented each other in ancient China, as the Confucian religion traditionally lacked a social religious organisation while traditional patriarchal religion lacked an ideological doctrine.

 Practices

+Chinese folk religion

-In Chinese folk religion, a person is thought to have multiple souls, categorized as hun and po, commonly associated with yang and yin, respectively.
+In Chinese folk religion, a person is often thought to have multiple souls, categorized as hun and po, commonly associated with yang and yin, respectively.
 Upon death, hun and po separate.
 Generally, the former ascends into heaven and the latter descends into the earth and/or resides within a spirit tablet; however, beliefs concerning the number and nature of souls vary.
 In accordance with these traditional beliefs, various practices have arisen to address the perceived needs of the deceased.

 Mourning

 The mourning of a loved one usually involves elaborate rituals, which vary according to region and sect.
 The intensity of the mourning is thought to reflect the quality of relationship one had with the deceased.
 From the time of Confucius until the 20th century, a three-year mourning period was often prescribed, mirroring the first three years in a child's life when they are utterly dependent upon and loved unconditionally by their parents.
 These mourning practices would often include wearing sackcloth or simple garb, leaving hair unkempt, eating a restricted diet of congee two times a day, living in a mourning shack placed beside the house, and moaning in pain at certain intervals of the day.
 It is said, that after the death of Confucius his followers engaged in this three-year mourning period to symbolize their commitment to his teachings.